 For example, recently I spoke to a woman who was seeking couples therapy because she became extremely annoyed when her husband sold his company for 100 million dollars and proceeded to engage in what she felt was “frivolous spending.”

 “I am working class, and I always will be working class, I clean my own damn house and shop at Walmart,” she said with pride.

 When sudden money happens, the spouse responsible for the sudden cash often expects to dictate the family’s spending priorities.
-When teamwork goes out the window, nasty arguments about money usually follow.
+When teamwork goes out of the window, nasty arguments about money usually follow.

 A recent study also indicated that infidelity was correlated with an extreme disparity in earning power.
-This research was independent of gender or whose was earning more.
+This research was independent of gender or who was earning more.
 Income and resource disparities are inherently de-stabilizing for couples.